plausible/website/_posts/2024-09-24-woocommerce-analytics-plugin-one-click-setup-for-tracking-sales-funnel-marketing-and-more.md

 date: 2024-09-24T12:08:43.886Z
 author: hricha-shandily
 image: /uploads/woocommerce-funnel-one-click-setup-in-plausible.png
-image-alt: WooCommerce funnel in Plausible
+image-alt: WooCommerce funnel in the Plausible dashboard
 ---
 Tracking the performance of your WooCommerce store doesn't have to be complicated.
 In fact, it's incredibly straightforward with the Plausible plugin for WordPress, allowing you to set up end-to-end ecommerce site monitoring with just one click.